 If an original AUD diploma is destroyed or lost, a duplicate may be ordered from the Registrar's Office.
 The Duplicate Diploma Request form must be completed by the graduate, and any evidence that the original diploma was lost, stolen, or destroyed must be attached to the Request (e.g., police report, fire department report).
-If the original diploma is damaged, the Duplicate Diploma Request form must be completed and the damaged diploma must be submitted to the Registrar's Office.
+If the original diploma is damaged, the Duplicate Diploma Request form must be completed, and the damaged diploma must be submitted to the Registrar's Office.
 The reverse side of the duplicate diploma will be stamped with the words, "Duplicate issued on MM/DD/YY to replace lost/destroyed original diploma."
-In order to receive duplicates, graduates must fill the Duplicate Diploma Request form, available online www.aud.edu > Registrar > Forms and Requests > Diploma/Certificate Request and pay the university's diploma fee.
+In order to receive duplicates, graduates must fill the Duplicate Diploma Request form, available online www.Registrar.aud.edu>diploma request and pay the university's diploma fee.